Mine Safety and Health News

 Mine Safety and Health News is the only credentialed, independent reporting service in the U.S. covering the Mine Safety and Health Administration and the Federal Mine Safety and Health Review Commission.
 It is not affiliated with any mining organization, lobbying group, policy group, labor or political organization, or mining company.
 It does not accept advertising and is strictly a subscription-based news and research publication.

-Membership: Society of Professional Journalists; Investigative Reporters and Editors; Specialized Information Publishers Association; Associate member of the Associated Press.